-Take a cable car to the top, staring out at the long, impressive Snake Path below (winding 400 metres up the hill) and enjoying astonishing views of the surrounding area.
+Take a cable car to the top, staring out at the long, impressive Snake Path below (winding 400 meters up the hill) and enjoying astonishing views of the surrounding area.
 Atop the fortress, explore the ancient synagogue and bathhouse and gaze at the remains of a church, circa the Byzantine era, used by monks from as far back as the 1st century.
 Also, feel free to explore the museum there, full of archaeological treasures.
-Travel onto the Dead Sea, famed for its salty waters, black mud (rich in mineral and perfect for smearing all over your body) and sulphur pools.
+Travel onto the Dead Sea, famed for its salty waters, black mud (rich in minerals and perfect for smearing all over your body), and sulphur pools.
 Truly one of the world’s most unique places. float in the sea.
-Relax in an environment that is guaranteed to leave your feeling re-energized, whilst enjoying the peace and quiet of the surrounding Negev Desert.
-Return with your personal guide to Ashdod, enjoying views of the Ein Gedi Oasis and ancient Qumran Caves (where the Dead Sea Scrolls were discovered by a shepherd boy) along the way.
-Drop off back at your hotel.
+Relax in an environment that is guaranteed to leave you feeling re-energized, whilst enjoying the peace and quiet of the surrounding Negev Desert.
+Then return with your personal guide to Ashdod, enjoying views of the enchanting wilderness.